Chapter

 management fads, enthusiasms, and topics are highly related with the management of

-information, knowledge flow in organizations or the management of information technology
+information, knowledge flow in organizations or the management of information

 1.4.3 KM AS THE EXTENSION OFTHE SUCCESSFUL